juanda99/arasaac-docker/README.md

 # Arasaac server

-This is the backend server for [beta Arasaac Project](https://beta.arasaac.org/).
+This is the backend server for [Arasaac Project](https://github.com/juanda99/arasaac-frontend).

 ## Project layout